-The school will re-open to Y1-6 pupils on Thursday 3rd September 2020.
-Please see our risk assessment and letter dated 21st July for details by clicking on the Current Risk Assessment and School Closure Letters and Forms buttons below.
+Please see our risk assessment and letters about our current safety measures by clicking on the Current Risk Assessment and School Closure Letters and Forms buttons below.

 In line with current government guidance, we are operating staggered start and finish times and other safety measures.

-We will still not be in a position to offer school tours/visits in the autumn term and instead have new virtual tours of our two school sites which you will find under the Our School tab of the website.
+We are not in a position to offer school tours/visits in the autumn term and instead have new virtual tours of our two school sites which you will find under the Our School tab of the website.

-The school will fully open for the start of the autumn term this September, in line with government guidance.
+The school is currently fully open to pupils, in line with government guidance.

-Our children’s safety is paramount to us and so we have spent a long time thinking about how we can bring everyone back.
+The safety of our school community is paramount to us.
 The government guidance is absolutely clear about the public health advice that schools must follow to minimise the risks of coronavirus (COVID-19) transmission.
 It clearly details the set of actions that schools must take in terms of prevention and response to infection and all members of our school community and their families will be required to adhere to these.
 This includes pupil, parent and staff engagement with the NHS Test and Trace process in every case where they are relevant.

 Arrangements for the beginning and end of the day have had to be well thought about so that we do not have too many people on site at any one time.
-As per government guidance, we will be staggering both drop off and pick up times:
+As per government guidance, we are staggering both drop off and pick up times:

 Hackbridge Corner site

 A to G surnames 8.45am - 3.10pm (Reception to Year 2) 8.45am-3.15pm (Year 3 to 6)